 - Preserve critical evidence: Documenting early warning signs helps build a stronger legal case, ensuring facilities are held accountable.

-- Safeguard dignity and quality of life: Quick action helps restore trust, compassion, and respect to vulnerable residents.
+- Protect dignity and quality of life: Quick action helps restore trust, compassion, and respect to vulnerable residents.

-If you suspect abuse, act immediately.
-Document all visible injuries, note behavioral changes, and report concerns to senior staff in writing.
+If you suspect nursing home abuse, act immediately.
+Document all visible injuries, note behavioral changes, and report abuse to senior staff in writing.
 Contact Adult Protective Services or the Minnesota Department of Health.
 Seek legal advice from a nursing home abuse attorney to protect your loved one and begin a formal claim.

 How to Document Signs of Nursing Home Abuse